 The Cog Rail Alternative would be consistent with the Town of Alta General Plan because it would address existing parking limitations and avoid large-scale improvements to increase the capacity of S.R.
 210. It would help to address parking limitations in the town of Alta by allowing visitors to access the town via rail rather than by using individual personal vehicles.
 It would also avoid large-scale improvements to increase the capacity of S.R.
-210 because it would implement a rail line rather than adding lanes to S.R.
 210 or making other large-scale capacity road improvements.